Code-Institute-Submissions/Stephen-Caldwell-MilestoneProject1_MayResub/README.md

 For the special offer I just did a simple card for display the basic information.
 When you click on the card it opens up a modal to display the full information.

 ![Special Offer Card](https://i.imgur.com/86jSDjp.png) ![Special Offer Modal](https://i.imgur.com/lWTb6mL.png)

+## About us
+The about us page has a paragraph about the company along with some images relating to them.
+It also has a list of some of the brands the the shop can source and who they use.